 Amazon isn’t just an online retailer.
-The company also makes a huge range of products, from voice assistants and media tablets to security cameras, e-readers and more, that can streamline your daily tasks and make you more productive, both at home and at work.
+The company also makes a huge range of products, from voice assistants and media tablets to security cameras, e-readers, and more, that can streamline your daily tasks and make you more productive, both at home and work.

-Each Amazon product comes with a number of different versions, and knowing which one you want (or even what it does) can sometimes be a little confusing.
-So we've put together this special guide to Amazon's own products to help you out.
+Each Amazon product comes with several different versions, and knowing which one you want (or even what it does) can sometimes be a little confusing.
+So we've put together this special guide to Amazon's products to help you out.

 From Echo smart speakers to Kindle readers, Fire tablets to Deals Buttons, we'll help you decide which device is right for your needs – and show you the best deals on each, at Amazon and beyond.

 Remember that future you were promised by sci-fi TV shows, in which you could chat to a disembodied computer voice and they would do everything for you?
 Well, it's here, sort of.
 While Amazon's voice assistant Alexa is not exactly Knight Rider's KITT, it does let you play music, search the web, create to-do lists, order online shopping, get the latest weather reports, and control popular smart-home products, all just by talking to one of Amazon's Echo speakers.